BoeJaker/Docker-MediaServer/README.md

 ### Media Library
 Directories must be set for your media locations.
 Amend the directories variables to match those of your systems media files

-    FILES: The top level directory of your server TORRENTS : Where torrent files are stored and exchanged between jackett and qbitorrent
+    FILES: The top level directory of your server, this is what clamav scans.
+    TORRENTS : Where torrent files are stored and exchanged between jackett and qbittorrent.
-    DOWNLOADS: Where downloads are stored
+    DOWNLOADS: Where downloads are stored by qbittorrent and retrieved by plex.
-    CLOUD_FILES: Where cloud files are stored
+    CLOUD_FILES: Where ownCloud files are stored.
     GAMES: Games directory for retroarch
     TV_SHOWS : Plex TV shows location
     FILMS: Plex films location